 At Airwallex, we help you get the best exchange rate, every time.
 We’ve built our own foreign exchange engine which means you don’t have to go to the banks, or other money exchange channels, to calculate your rates.

 Put Airwallex to the test.
 Try us for free.

 With Airwallex, you get direct access to the interbank exchange rate, meaning you get the best FX rate possible to make the most of your money.
-Better yet, we don’t charge you any conversion fees.
-You’ll only receive a small 0.3% or 0.6% margin on top of the interbank exchange rate.
+Better yet, we only charge a small 0.5% or 1% margin on top of the interbank exchange rate.